 Singapore Accounting Standards

-Singapore accounting standards are prescribed by the Accounting Standards Council (“ASC”) through the power vested in them by the Accounting Standards Act.
+Accounting standards is a conduct to be followed by accountants as formulated by an authoritative body.
+Singapore Accounting Standards is prescribed by the Accounting Standards Council (“ASC”) through the power vested in them by the Accounting Standards Act.
 Although the ASC is responsible in formulating and circulating the accounting standards, they are not responsible for the monitoring and enforcing compliance with the standards.
 For companies, the enforcement is done by ACRA.

 Singapore accounting standards are known as Financial–Reporting–Standards or commonly known as “FRS” that follow closely the International–Accounting–Standards and International–Financial–Reporting–Standards (“IFRS”) that is issued by International–Accounting Standards–Board (“IASB”).

 Usually, the ASC will monitor the IFRSs and modified them to take into account the local business context.
 The ASC works closely with the following bodies or stakeholders: